glottolog/glottolog/README.md

 ## Accessing Glottolog data

 - **This repository** is the place where Glottolog data is curated.
-So it's the right place to open issued about errors you identified and to [propose changes](CONTRIBUTING.md).
+So it's the right place to [open issues](https://github.com/glottolog/glottolog/issues) about errors you identified and to [propose changes](CONTRIBUTING.md).
 A clone of this repository is also the right thing if you need access to **all** of Glottolog's data, possibly including older versions and the history of changes.
 Since the format of the data here is tailored towards maintainability - and not towards accessibility - you might want to use the Python package [pyglottolog](https://github.com/glottolog/pyglottolog) to access